 This is the most unusual of a unique group of six historic truss bridges found along this road.
 The trusses no longer function as anything olther than decorations, with load bearing beams added.
 However the shallow trusses with vertical endposts are extremely unusual.
 The bridge is noted as a bedstead bridge with its legs encased in concrete.
 The bedstead design only makes this bridge more unusual.
 The lack of vertical members in this Warren truss is also unusual.

 One of the endposts of the bridge has been badly damaged by a vehicle impact.
+Further, this bridge was apparantly hit again a few weeks after these photos were taken, and the bridge is now closed to all traffic.

 The truss is mostly fastened with rivets, but some connections display bolts as well.